Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting

-These results confirm the STCL framework as a scalable, robust solution for mission-critical aerial networks, delivering an effective capacity gain of approximately 20\% under high user loads.
-Future work will extend this framework to decentralized onboard training with limited computational resources and explore integrating Reconfigurable Intelligent Surfaces (RIS) to enhance coverage under varying channel conditions~\cite{10980157,10420488}.
+These results confirm the STCL framework as a scalable and robust solution for mission-critical aerial networks, delivering an effective capacity gain of approximately 20\% under high user loads $M$.
+Future work will extend this framework to decentralized onboard training with limited computational resources and explore the integration of reconfigurable intelligent surfaces (RIS) to enhance coverage under varying channel conditions~\cite{10980157,10420488}.

 \ifCLASSOPTIONcaptionsoff \fi